Skip to main content

 screenshot of a spreadsheet showing actual cost of a project

-The actual cost (AC) is the budget spent to date on the project grouped in the same time-phased buckets as the planned value (PV).
+The actual cost (AC) is the budget spent to date on the project, grouped in the same time-phased buckets as the planned value (PV).

 • Like with the PV, the cumulative value is what we’ll be using for the calculations.

 • It’s easiest if you can pull this data directly from your budget or time tracking tool.
-This ties into another best practice of mine, setting up my budgets in the same way across all tools.
+This ties into another best practice of mine, which is setting up my budgets in the same way across all tools.
 Estimate, budget report, and earned value report should all have the same line items.

 • It’s highly unlikely that your AC will directly match up to your PV because people aren’t perfect, and that’s okay.